 Everything ran smoothly.
 Not a bump in the road!
 Not a single pothole!
 All of the looks were steamed, assembled in order and labeled, pending the arrival of the models to begin dressing.
 Now this is the hectic part, because as much time as you think you have to dress, it is NEVER enough.
 Time always seems to escape you.
 Nevertheless, everyone worked seamlessly together and after that single whirlwind moment, we were able to send a vibrant, cohesive collection down the runway.

 I stood on the sidelines watching the models walk past me and felt immensely proud.
 As a stylist not only is it a dream to work with such a great team and such beautiful pieces, it is also a dream to represent a brand who stands for something so important: the promotion of ethical and sustainable practices for garment use and production.
-Bene Caribe’s collection not only lit up the room with it’s rich colour palette, but also showed every single person who was watching the sheer allure behind the collision of fashion and ethics.
+Bene Caribe’s collection not only lit up the room with it’s rich colour palette, but also showed every single person who was watching the sheer allure magic that can occur when fashion an ethics collide.

 Pride.
 Exhilaration.
 Joy.
 Fulfillment.